84monta/SimulatedAnnealing/README.md

 To compare quantum annealing with traditional way, I created this example code.

-# Rquirement
+# Requirement

 - Python 3.x

 ***Optional***

-if you want to use GPU(CUDA), get librarys as followings:
+if you want to use GPU(CUDA), get libraries as followings:

 ```
 pip install cupy